Bhutan - Snowman Trek Part 3

 The glaciated mountains are close to 6000m in height.

-The Migoi (a strong man or Yeti in Bhutanese) and Mechum (little yeti that inhabits lower elevation forests) or: Me and Victor Saunders.
+The Migoi (a strong man or Yeti in Bhutanese) and Mechum (little yeti that inhabits lower elevation forests) or: Me and Victor.

 Now lower down the valley we encountered a large yak caravan traveling to Chozo.